 2) Poor Engine Performance

+Operating temperature is the temperature of optimal engine combustion.
 As metal in the engine heats, it expands.
 This fills up some of the empty space between the piston and the cylinder wall, creating a better seal inside the combustion chamber.
-A better seal means the engine will make more compression, and therefore be more efficient.
+A better seal means the engine will make more compression which increases efficiency.

-If your exhaust has a strong fuel smell, your car may be running rich because the engine is cold.
-A car that runs rich will yield poor fuel economy and excessive carbon build up over time.
+If your exhaust has a strong fuel smell, your car may be running rich (more fuel is injected into the combustion chamber than can be burned up) because the engine is cold.
+A car that runs rich will yield poor fuel economy and excessive carbon buildup over time.
 Spark plugs may become fouled as well.

 Poor fuel economy also increases your vehicle’s emissions, which is more harmful to the environment.